JigsawStack/hackernews-jd-matcher/README.md

 ## Future

 This is an example of how we used JigsawStack to help with hiring.
-This script can be transformed to work for other forum like job portals, like reddit.
+This script can be transformed to work for other forums like job portals, like reddit.
 You could even reverse it to find job opportunities in [Who is hiring?](https://hn.algolia.com/?dateRange=all&page=0&prefix=true&query=Ask%20HN:%20Who%20is%20hiring&sort=byDate&type=ask_hn)

 ## Hiring